 Holden goes back to eyeing the blonde, who's sitting at a table with two other giggling women.
 He finally walks over and asks if anyone would like to dance, even though the three of them are a bunch of "morons."

-However, because she's a "moron," she doesn't really listen to his compliments.
-Instead, she talks about how she and her girlfriends saw an actor, Peter Lorre, buying a newspaper the other night.
+The blonde is a good dancer, but a moron.
+She just drones on about how she and her girlfriends saw an actor, Peter Lorre, buying a newspaper the other night.

 Holden, still impressed with her dancing, if not her conversational abilities, kisses her on the top of "her dopey head," which irritates the girl.

-He asks her where she's from (Seattle), and tells her (ironically) that she's a good conversationalist.
+He asks her where she's from (Seattle), and tells her (sarcastically) that she's a good conversationalist.
 She doesn't get it, so he lets it go.

 When she asks how old he is, Holden swears and then has to apologize for his language.

-The other two girls (Marty and Laverne) are not attractive.
-Holden asks if they're sisters, which insults both of them, since neither wants to think she's as unattractive as the other.
+The cute blonde is named Bernice, and other two girls (Marty and Laverne) are not attractive.
+Our smooth operator manages to insult both of them by asking if they're sisters, since apparently neither wants to think she's as unattractive as the other.

 Holden ends up dancing with all three of them and amusing himself by pretending to see movie stars all over the place.
 As in, "Look!
 Gary Cooper!
 Aw, you just missed him."

-Finally, they all take off and stick Holden with the tab – thirteen bucks, which was a lot back then (remember, he sold his typewriter for twenty).
-He says they should have offered to pay for the drinks they had before he got there, not that he would have let them.
+Finally, they all take off and stick Holden with the tab—thirteen bucks, which was a lot back then (remember, he sold his typewriter for twenty).

-Mostly, he's depressed that they came all the way from Seattle, Washington to wear an ugly hat in New York City and get up early the next morning to see the first show at Radio City Music Hall.
+Mostly, he's depressed that they came all the way from Seattle, Washington to wear ugly hats and get up early the next morning to see the first show at Radio City Music Hall.
 It's possibly the most depressing thing he's ever heard.